ElijahQuiazon/ElijahQuiazon/README.md

 ### Hi there 👋

+My name is Elijah! :blush:
+I've recently developed an interest for the world of programming.
+Really excited to learn through online courses and from peers who are out there!
 <!--
 **ElijahQuiazon/ElijahQuiazon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.